Bicknell's thrush: Vocalization

-John Burroughs, in his essay, "The Heart of the Southern Catskills" (1886), writes effusively about the voice of Bicknell's thrush heard near the summit on his climbs of Slide Mountain, and how on his stays on Slide saw them nowhere else but "about the summit", and saw no other thrush but Bicknell's.

 Breeding

 Bicknell's thrushes have an unusual mating system in which females mate with more than one male.
 Such a practice, known as polyandry, is not known to occur in other thrushes.
 As many as four males perform duties connected with one nest, including bringing food for the nestlings.
 It is possible that females decide to mate with more males when preys are less abundant.
 Pair formation is thought to occur after female arrival to breeding site in late May.
 The nest itself is typically a bulky cup made of twigs and moss, close to the trunk of a conifer at base of horizontal branches, usually 2 meters above ground.
 The female builds the nest alone and lay three or four eggs per clutch.
 While the incubation period is about two weeks, nestlings, fed by both parents, grow rapidly, developing in 12 days from peanut-sized hatchlings to completely feathered adult-sized birds.